 Baidu has several web properties outside of the search engine.
 It offers services, such as travel sites, music platforms, translation services, and much more to its users, with these web properties often prominently featured on the search results pages.
 Baidu is investing heavily in AI and autonomous cars.

 When you first started learning about SEO in the West, you likely explored features, such as the site meta data, the architecture of the site, and understanding canonical URLs.
-These features should also be used to optimize content for Baidu.
+These features should also be used for content and SEO for Baidu.

-Mobile should also play a prominent role in your Baidu optimization.
+Mobile should also play a prominent role in your SEO for Baidu.
 Google, and the other major western search engines, have placed a larger emphasis on mobile devices in recent years, particularly with the introduction of the mobile-first algorithm.
 In China, however, mobile devices have dominated the scene for a while.
 This means mobile optimization has been built into the algorithm.
 The Chinese search giant even has its own version of AMP, known as MIP or mobile instant pages.

 Similarly, Baidu also places a large emphasis on rooting out duplicate content and may punish it even more harshly than Google.
-Western SEOs should already know the importance of creating original, valuable content for users, but when optimizing for Baidu it needs to take even a higher precedent.
+Western SEOs should already know the importance of creating original, valuable content for users, but when performing SEO for Baidu it needs to take even a higher precedent.

-Baidu also announced a few years ago that they would include HTTPS as a ranking signal, and SEOs have noticed a greater security emphasis on Baidu results since about 2016.
+Baidu also announced a few years ago that they would include HTTPS as a ranking signal, and professionals have noticed a greater security emphasis on SEO for Baidu results since about 2016.
 Setting up any Chinese sites as HTTPS should therefore be a priority.

 At the forefront, you need to keep the Chinese state-censorship in mind.
 Anyone running a business out of China, including running a Chinese site, needs to make sure they familiarize themselves with the laws and regulations pertaining to their business and content they distribute.
 Verify that your website does not contain anything that might trigger the communication regulations.